hashtagml/optical/README.md

 Object detection is one of the mainstream computer vision tasks.
 However, when it comes to training an object detection model, there is a variety of formats that one has to deal with for different models e.g. `COCO`, `PASCAL VOC`, `Yolo` and so on. `optical` provides a simple interface to convert back and forth between these annotation formats and also perform a bunch of exploratory data analysis (EDA) on these datasets regardless of their source format.

-:star2: At present we support the following formats:
+At present we support the following formats 🚀:
 - [COCO](https://cocodataset.org/#format-data)
 - [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#data)
 - [Yolo](https://github.com/AlexeyAB/darknet)